5 Steps for Writing a Case Study for Business (+Templates)

 2. Explain the problem in question

-See, in your case study, make the client seem like Adam so that, later on, you can paint your company like the miraculous savior.
+In the problem section of your case study, you want to put your reader in the shoes of your client, so that, later on, you can present your company as the miraculous savior.

 How to write a “problem” section in a case study?